carissalow/rapids/docs/features/extracted.rst

 location_to_use      The specifies which of the location data will be use in the analysis.
 Possible options are ``ALL``, ``ALL_EXCEPT_FUSED`` OR ``RESAMPLE_FUSED`` accuracy_limit       This is in meters.
 The sensor drops location coordinates with an accuracy higher than this.
-This number means there's a 68% probability the true location is within this radius specified. timezone             The timezone used to calculate location. metrics              The different measures that can be retrieved from the Location dataset.
-See :ref:`Available Location Metrics <location-available-metrics>` Table below
+This number means there's a 68% probability the true location is within this radius specified. timezone             The timezone used to calculate location. features              The different measures that can be retrieved from the Location dataset.
+See :ref:`Available Location Features <location-available-features>` Table below
 =================    ===================

-.. _location-available-metrics:
+.. _location-available-features:

-**Available Location Metrics**
+**Available Location Features**

-The following table shows a list of the available metrics for Location dataset.
+The following table shows a list of the available features for Location dataset.

 ================   =========     =============
 Name               Units         Description